Fact-checked

 Treatment

-The technology of treatment of a granuloma of a tooth is chosen by the stomatologist, after survey of the patient and carrying out of necessary methods of diagnostics.
-It is difficult to treat granuloma, so there can be no question of independent treatment of this disease.
+The technology for treating dental granuloma is chosen by the dentist after examining the patient and conducting the necessary diagnostic methods.
+Granuloma is difficult to treat, so self-treatment of this disease is out of the question.
 Self-medication can lead to many irreversible consequences and complications.
-So, it is strictly forbidden to make hot compresses and rinses, as they can provoke a rupture of granuloma and pus distribution outside the capsule.
+Thus, it is strictly forbidden to make hot compresses and rinses, as they can provoke a rupture of the granuloma and the distribution of pus beyond the capsule.

-Is it possible to cure a tooth granuloma?
+Is it possible to cure dental granuloma?

 Therapeutic treatment

-Treatment of root tooth granuloma
+Treatment of tooth root granuloma

-Treatment with alternative means
+Treatment with folk remedies

 Prevention